 “In those days there was no king in Israel; every man did what was right in his own eyes.” – Judges 17:6

 Then she said, “Behold, your sister-in-law has gone back to her people and her gods; return after your sister-in-law.”
 But Ruth said, “Do not urge me to leave you or turn back from following you; for where you go, I will go, and where you lodge, I will lodge.
 Your people shall be my people, and your God, my God.
 Where you die, I will die, and there I will be buried.
 Thus may the LORD do to me, and worse, if anything but death parts you and me.” – Ruth 1:15-17

 As Peter said, “The same goes for you husbands: Be good husbands to your wives.
 Honor them, delight in them.
 As women they lack some of your advantages.
 But in the new life of God’s grace, you’re equals.
 Treat your wives, then, as equals so your prayers don’t run aground.”
-(Message)
+(1 Peter 3 in the Message)